double-great/accessibility-scan-action/README.md

 # accessibility-scan-action

-Scan a website for accessibility issues using axe-core rules engine.
+Scan a website for accessibility issues using axe-core rules engine and Accessibility Insights.

 > **Note**
 > This is still in development!